jeremyKisner/verbose-goggles/basic-algebra/chapterthree/LEARN.md

 # 3.19
 The average price of a gallon of gas in one city in June 2014 was $3.71.
 The average price in that city in July was $3.64.
 Find the percent decrease.
 - 1.9%

+# 3.20
+Nathaly deposited $12,500 in her bank account where it will earn 4% interest.
+How much interest will Nathaly earn in 5 years?
+- I = Prt
+ - I - 12500 * 4% * 5
+ - I = 2500